Get your personal plan match in 2 minutes

 4. Use in-network providers for network plans

-For Zion (Cigna network) and Presidio, verify network status before every appointment using the plan's online provider lookup tool.
+For Medi-Share (PHCS and First Health PPO network), verify network status before every appointment using the plan's online provider lookup tool.
+(Zion has no network — any licensed provider works — so there's nothing to look up.)

 5. Document everything